atulmishra-one/tila/README.md

-tila
+Tila
 ====

-This is personal mobile social networking site project please do not modify it
+Tila is a simple social networking site project in PHP with Multi-Chat System.